2510subham/blog-backend/Readme.md

 ## Blog Api CRUD with User authentication

-1)clone the repo and run npm install
+1) clone the repo and run npm install
-2)then, npm start
+2) npm start

 # Tech stack used

-1)MongoDB as DB,Express to set up the server
+1) MongoDB as DB,Express to set up the server

 # Routes

-1)to check the setup ,run "/ping"
+1) to check the setup ,run "/ping"

 ## Auth Routes